 I’m a big fan of muffins.
 These Ham and Vegetable Muffins are so versatile – they are good for toddlers, school kids, Mums and Dads (only if they are really hungry!)
 Plus I like the fact you can freeze muffins.
-I particularly love this recipe though, because my kids love ham, and that is all they think about when they eat these muffins – which is good for me – because I’ve hidden veggies in there!!
-Great warm with a bit of butter…
+I particularly love this recipe though, because my kids love ham, and that is all they think about when they eat these muffins – which is good for me – because I’ve hidden veggies in there!
+Great gobbled up while still warm with a bit of butter.

 Once you have made the muffins, allow them to cool totally to room temperature.
 Individually wrap the muffins in plastic wrap and pop in the freezer.
 These will be good frozen for up to a month!

 Preheat oven to 160 degrees C.

 In a large bowl mix together, flour, vegetables, cheese and ham together.